varnish/Varnish-Book/varnish_book.rst

    .. user interaction

-   ``varnishturner`` requires by default user input to produce its output.
+   ``varnishtuner`` requires by default user input to produce its output.
-   If you are not sure about the requested input, you can instruct ``varnishturner`` to do not suggest parameters that require user input.
+   If you are not sure about the requested input, you can instruct ``varnishtuner`` to do not suggest parameters that require user input.
-   For this, you issue ``varnishturner -n``.
+   For this, you issue ``varnishtuner -n``.

    .. varnish plus